We are committed to high quality, ambitious and innovative performance. Many of our graduates have achieved a professional career as performers.

 Contemporary Music Ensemble

-An auditioning group that gives two concerts each year, currently directed by Andrew Zolinsky.
+An auditioning group that gives two concerts each year.
 It has given a number of first performances and has a wide stylistic base, including works by Fitkin, Zappa, Ligeti, Berio, Cardew, Reich, Monk, Riley, Feldman, Andriessen and Bryars.

-Composers' Forum Opportunities for all students to have their own compositions performed by their fellow students in a formal setting.
+Composers' Forum is an opportunity for all students to have their own compositions performed by their fellow students in a formal setting.

 Creative Jazz Ensemble

-Directed by saxophonist and arranger Paul Bartholomew, the CJE is new for 2015/16 and will explore material both familiar and unexpected as a basis for improvisation and experience of the eclectic repertoire available to the Jazz musician.
-Student arrangements and creative ideas will be included wherever possible.
+Directed by saxophonist and arranger Paul Bartholomew, the CJE explores material both familiar and unexpected as a basis for improvisation and experience of the eclectic repertoire available to the Jazz musician.
+Student arrangements and creative ideas are included wherever possible.

 Electronic Music Studios